| Hydraulic Fluid Darkening On

 lead to a thinning of viscosity due to molecular cracking, or

+to no change at all in viscosity.
 I would verify that the system had been filled to the proper

 level, since over- or underfilling can cause aeration.
 I would